 Now, more and more people make the 1,440-kilometre journey to the finish line on the Champs-Élysées every year.
 Members of the team include numerous employees as well as “outsiders”, such as Danish Prime Minister Rasmussen and other prominent figures who endure the arduous trip as well as the weeks of training required in advance of the event.
 The experience is definitely worth the effort, for anyone who has ever taken part as a rider in Team Rynkeby or viewed the impressive images of the cyclists in their yellow jerseys from the roadside will never forget it.
 It is almost like the “real” Tour de France.

-Last year alone, 1,525 cyclists from 38 teams from Denmark, Sweden, Finland, Norway and the Faroe Islands along with 400 volunteer helpers took part in the tour – a gigantic undertaking and a concerted effort that proved more than worthwhile.
-The project brought in donations amounting to 8.8 million euros on behalf of children with cancer.
+Last year alone, 2,100 cyclists from 54 teams from Denmark, Sweden, Finland, Norway, the Faroe Islands and for the first time from Germany and Switzerland along with 550 volunteer helpers took part in the tour – a gigantic undertaking and a concerted effort that proved more than worthwhile.
+The project brought in donations amounting to 10.6 million euros on behalf of children with cancer.
 That was a new record.
-And since we hope to expand this successful concept embodied by Team Rynkeby to other countries served by the Eckes-Granini Group in the near future, we may soon be able to cheer not only for participants from the Nordic region, but also for cyclists from Germany, Austria and Switzerland as they circle the Eiffel Tower in Paris.
+And since we hope to expand this successful concept embodied by Team Rynkeby to other countries served by the Eckes-Granini Group in the near future, we will be able to cheer for participants from four other countries, the Team Rynkeby Europe as they circle the Eiffel Tower in Paris in 2021.

 Team Rynkeby has always been - and always will be - the project of the participants.
 It is the participants of Team Rynkeby who has made the project what it is today.